rskuipers/RK_TypeCMS/README.md

 **label** – Label of the attribute (required)

-**type** – The type of data, this also determines the field to be rendered.
-Options: varchar, int, text. (required)
+**type** – The type of data, this also determines the field to be rendered. (required)

-*NOTE* When using the default model of TypeCMS, your varchar and integer attribute will turn into a text input and your text attribute will turn into a WYSIWYG.
+Options: text, editor, int, select, yesno, file, image.

 Changelog
 ---